Vivabeat: Dissolution

 As Vivabeat began to wind down in 1983, Terrance Robay went to Germany, to co-star with Dennis Hopper in White Star, a feature film produced by Roger Corman and directed by Roland Klick (released in the US as Let It Rock).
 Marina Muhlfriedel, veered into the film business and served as a producer on the War of the Roses, Throw Momma from the Train, and other projects.
 Mick Muhlfriedel became a film and television composer, including the score for the Emmy-winning documentary Natural History of the Chicken by Mark Lewis.
 Mick continues to produce other artists and compose and release songs under his Buff Roshi moniker.

 Aftermath

 Post-Vivabeat, Rob Dean played with Gary Numan, Sinead O’Connor, Illustrated Man, Slow Club, and most recently, Light of Day.
 He now lives in Costa Rica and is an artist specializing in bird paintings.

 In 2001, Permanent Press Records issued a best of Vivabeat album titled The Good Life 1979-1986.
 The volume also included several tracks from See Jane Run, a side project featuring Marina del Rey (Marina Muhlfriedel), Cindy Hope, and Peggy Max on vocals.

+In 2024, Rubellan Remasters released two retrospectives.
+The first was a CD reissue (the first such) of Party in the War Zone.
+It included the remastered original recordings and 10 bonus tracks.
+The second was a vinyl-only album titled The House Is Burning: The Best of Vivabeat.

+Two more Vivabeat releases were slated for 2025, this time from Liberation Hall: a CD version of The House is Burning: The Best of Vivabeat (1979-1989) out June 6, expanded from the vinyl edition with three songs that were previously unreleased; and a version of Party in the War Zone called Party in the War Zone Expanded out July 11.

 Three original members of Vivabeat died of AIDS — Alec Murphy in 1986, Connie DiSilva in 1991, and Terrance Robay in 1994.
 Original drummer Doug Orilio died in 2021 from complications related to a motorcycle accident, years earlier.
+Guitarist Jeff Gilbert has also passed away.